woschmid/webprotege-export-neo4j/readme.md

    ```
    git clone https://github.com/woschmid/webprotege-export-neo4j.git
    ```
-2) Change into the cloned folder `webprogete-export-neo4j` where you will find the _Dockerfile_.
+2) Change into the cloned folder `webprotege-export-neo4j` where you will find the _Dockerfile_.
    ```
    cd webprotege-export-neo4j
    ```
-3) The next command creates a local docker image called _webprotege-export-neo4j_ which then can be used to run from Docker (next section). **Note**: the building process requires 10 - 30 minutes!
+3) The next command creates a local docker image named `webprotege-export-neo4j` which then can be used to run from Docker (next section). **Note**: the building process requires 10 - 30 minutes!

    ```bash